lohathe/experiment-scripts/README.md

 ## gen_exps.py
 *Usage*: `gen_exps.py [options] [files...] [generators...] [param=val[,val]...]`

-*Output*:   OUT_DIR/EXP_DIRS which each contain sched.py and params.py
+*Output*: `OUT_DIR/EXP_DIRS` which each contain `sched.py` and `params.py`

 *Defaults*: `generators = G-EDF P-EDF C-EDF`, `OUT_DIR = exps/`

 This script uses *generators*, one for each LITMUS scheduler supported, which each have different properties which can be varied to generate different types of schedules.
 Each of these properties has a default value which can be modified on the command line for quick and easy experiment generation.

 This script as written should be used to create debugging task sets, but not for creating task sets for experiments shown in papers.
-That is because the safety features of `run_exps.py` described above (uname, config-options) are not used here.
+That is because the safety features of `run_exps.py` described above (`uname`, `config-options`) are not used here.
 If you are creating experiments for a paper, you should create your own generator which outputs values for the `config-options` required for your plugin so that you cannot ruin your experiments at run time.
 Trust me, you will.

 The `-l` option lists the supported generators which can be specified: